 mStoner also provided additional rationale to support the communications team’s presentation to the leadership.
 “Stakeholders are frequently concerned, for instance, that some elements are too far down the page,” said Bilow.
 “This is where we can be helpful as outside experts.
 We can say, ‘This is the way people browse now.
 Users are used to scrolling, and research shows this information hierarchy is what users expect.’”

-Six months after launching, the new site is already influencing enrollment.
-Prospects are visiting the new “Enroll or Apply” page, clicking on key calls to action, and spending 45 percent more time on the website.
+One year after launch, the new site is influencing enrollment.
+Prospects are visiting the new “Enroll or Apply” page, clicking on key calls to action, and spending 45% more time on the website.

 The site has also improved Colburn’s ability to integrate its other digital marketing tools.
 The site’s responsive design collapses elegantly for any size device, allowing the communications team to link their frequent social media posts back to colburnschool.edu with pride, knowing every user will have the same visually rich, high-quality experience.